graycatlabs/PyBBIO/README.md

     # git clone git://github.com/alexanderhiam/PyBBIO.git

-As of version 0.4, PyBBIO is contained in a standard Python package, so it is installed using the normal Python way:
+As of version 0.4, PyBBIO is contained in a standard Python package, so it is installed the normal Python way:

     # cd PyBBIO
     # python setup.py install